|

 demolished when they closed the park in 1971, the trains from coaster

-are still in operation today at Williams Grove Amusement Park in
+remained in operation at Williams Grove Amusement Park in

 Mechanicsburg, PA.
 Click here to photos of